Colleges by Location

 Being a member of a student organization will make you connect better with your fellow students and enjoy your college years more.

-There are 334 student organizations and groups with open membership at this school.
-This number includes sororities and fraternities.
-At this school, 2% of male students are members of social organizations, while that percentage is 5 for female students.
-The student organization with the highest level of popularity is The African American Student Union, followed by American Student Dental Association and Indian Students Association.
-Other popular organizations at University of Missouri-Kansas City are Biological Sciences Society and The Chocolate Society.
+The number of student organizations and groups with open membership at this school is 412.
+That includes sororities and fraternities.
+The percentage of male students who are members of organizations is 4.7 and female students 3.5.
+The student organization that has the biggest membership is Sunrise Social Club, followed by GamerRoos and Union Programming Board.
+Other popular organizations at University of Missouri-Kansas City are Weightlifting at UMKC and The Chocolate Society.

-There is a drama club you can join if acting is something that interests you.
+For students with a talent for acting, there is a drama club.
 Interested in media and communication?
 University of Missouri-Kansas City publishes its own newspaper and has its own radio station.

 Student Services

-At University of Missouri-Kansas City, there are many amenities that make life on campus pleasant and safe.
+At University of Missouri-Kansas City, there are many amenities required for a comfortable and safe life on campus.

-24/7 emergency phone and alarm devices are available.
-Dormitory entrances at the school are electronically operated.
-There is a round-the-clock security patrol.
-The transport/escort service operates during late hours.
+There are 24-hour emergency phone and alarm devices.
+There are electronically operated dormitory entrances.
+There is a 24-hour security patrol.
+The late-night transport/escort service is available.

 There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs and Women's Center are available to the students of University of Missouri-Kansas City.